It may start as inflamed gums or a little “pink in the sink,” but gum disease can have a significant impact on your overall health.

 Gum disease is serious but, if it is detected and treated early, damage can be stopped in its tracks.
 Even if permanent damage occurs, then proper treatment can prevent any additional harm to your mouth and overall health.

-At Pittsford Dental Excellence Center, we are highly qualified in treating gum disease.
+At Pittsford Smiles Dental, we are highly qualified in treating gum disease.
 If you have been diagnosed with gum disease or are experiencing its symptoms, call our Pittsford, NY office today at (585) 248-2575 for a consultation.

-Pittsford Dental Excellence Center serves patients in Fairport, Pittsford, and Rochester, NY.
+Pittsford Smiles Dental serves patients in Fairport, Pittsford, and Rochester, NY.